certicky/sscait-tournamentmanager/README.md

   * Update the settings in your newly created `server_settings.ini` file like this:
     * `ServerRequirementsDir` should be an absolute path to `host_folder_server/server_requirements` on your Host machine.
     * `BotsDir` is an absolute path to your Bots folder.
     * `ReplaysDir` is an absolute path to any folder on your Host machine, where you want the replays to be stored.
-Make sure the user running the server has write permissions there.
+Make sure that the folder exists and that the user running the server has write permissions there.
     * `LogFilePath` is an absolute path to a text file where the server stores some logs.
 Make sure the user running the server has write permissions there.
     * `Database*` are 5 variables holding the credentials of your MySQL DB and a DB user with access to the `sc` database.
     * `GmailFromEmail` and `GmailEmailPassword` are a credentials of a real Gmail user, which is used to send emails to bot authors (disabled by default) or to the admin (you).